-Although homes in the Old Town Neighborhoods feature a diversity of architecture and building sizes, concerns remain that some new construction looks or feels incompatible.
-At the same time, many stakeholders voiced concerns that new standards would only restrict property rights further, and that opportunity exists to promote and encourage compatible development through education and incentives.
+Although homes in the Old Town Neighborhoods feature diverse architecture and building sizes, concerns remain that some new construction looks or feels incompatible with the existing neighborhood character.
+At the same time, many stakeholders voiced concerns that new design standards would restrict property rights further, and that opportunity exists to promote and encourage compatible development through education and incentives.